Accenture Tone of Voice — Change & Let

 What is Accenture's brand message?

-Accenture's core message is about Global consulting and tech services.
-Their concept "Change invitation" drives their mission: To deliver on the promise of technology and human ingenuity.
+Accenture's core message: Global consulting and tech services Their mission: To deliver on the promise of technology and human ingenuity

 What makes Accenture's brand voice unique?

 Accenture stands out through their change, let, transform communication style.
-Their central brand tension — "Status Quo vs. Change" — shapes every message they craft in the Services sector.
+Their central brand tension, "Status Quo vs. Change", shapes how they communicate across the Services sector.

 What language style does Accenture use?